Interpreters

 Example

-To change the Python interpreter to C:\Python39\python3.exe
+To change the Python interpreter to C:\Python39\python3.exe and add a

 Tcl/Tk interpreter, include the following in your config file: